Niyazi Kurt

 Niyazi Kurt (born 1971) is a Turkish school teacher, former world and European champion armwrestler and sport coach.
 Currently, he is the president of the Turkish Bodybuilding, Fitness and Armwrestling Federation.

 Private life

 Niyazi Kurt was born in Artova district of Tokat Province in 1971.
 Around 1976, he settled in Pendik district of Istanbul Province.

 He finished İmam Hatip High School in Pendik in 1989, and studied Physical Education and Sports at Marmara University graduating in 1997.
 He was appointed as a school teacher the same year.
-After serving in the malitary between December 1998 and August 1999, he worked as a teacher of physical education at Mehmet Akif Ersoy Middle SChool in Pendik.
+After serving in the military between December 1998 and August 1999, he worked as a teacher of physical education at Mehmet Akif Ersoy Middle SChool in Pendik.
 He was honored as the "Most successful teacher of the Year".
 Between 1992 and 1998, he ran a gym for bodybuilding and arm wrestling in Pendik.